 KPI (key performance indicator) is an abbreviation known to any savvy business owner who wants to keep their finger on the pulse of their company.
 KPIs allow you to track your company’s progress and failures and invest more time and effort where it’s required.

 According to Luis Mocsa, a certified public accountant, owner of several small businesses, and a consultant with American Management Services, KPIs are both strong and versatile indexes of the business performance.
 A KPI is a guide that helps achieve business success by evaluating employee productivity and measuring your finances to the status of a job in progress.
 Key performance indicators change depending on the goals of your business, projects, and timelines, which means that business KPIs shift over time.
 Being versatile, KPIs fall into various categories.
 One of the financial KPIs, namely cost of goods sold or COGS, offers you the opportunity to explore your business in depth.

 Want to find out how COGS influences your business strategies and what are the benefits and limitations of COGS calculations?
 Read this expert article.

-Cost of goods sold (COGS) is an essential metric for any business which reflects the direct costs of producing the goods sold by the business.
+COGS is an essential metric for any business that reflects the direct costs of producing the goods sold by the business.
 According to the cost of goods sold definition, this metric includes the cost of the materials and labor directly used to create the product and excludes indirect expenses like distribution and sales force costs.
 Cost of goods sold is sometimes called “cost of sales.”